-We know, you are very excited to fire up that grill and get cooking, but we can not stress enough the importance of reading the manual that came with the grill.
-According to the National Fire Protection Agency (NFPA), grill fires account for 8,800 fires annually, 140 injuries, and 10 deaths!
-Damages caused by grill fires result in $ 96 Million in direct property damage.
+We know, you are very excited to fire up that grill and get cooking, but we cannot stress enough the importance of reading the manual that came with the grill.
+According to the National Fire Protection Association (NFPA), grill fires account for 8,800 fires annually, 140 injuries, and 10 deaths!
+Damages caused by grill fires result in $ 96 Million in direct property damage each year.

-Fire can be unpredictable and flare up without warning, which is why we strongly recommend taking the time to learn about your grill and read through the safety information enclosed with your grill.
+Fire can be unpredictable and flare up without warning, which is why we strongly recommend taking the time to learn about your grill and read through the safety information included in the manual.

 Choosing a place for your grill:

 This may seem odd, but annually 6 % of grill fires occur indoors.
 In addition to this greatly increasing the potential to ignite flammable materials (furniture, drapes, structural components / drywall, etc.), this also allows smoke and gases to build up inside your home; which may present a health hazard.
 This is incredibly dangerous.
 If you are for any reason unable to set up a grill in a safe place outdoors, we recommend using a grill pan on top of your stove instead.